BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

 \subsection{Residual Compensation Unit}

-Our new learning scheme thoroughly explores the spatial, temporal, and frequency domain features of belt cracks.
-In learning, feature mismatches could frequently occur due to the differences in the learning paths of features from these three domains.
-To address this problem, we design the RCU to dynamically reconcile and enhance the complementary characteristics across all three domains, aiming to effectively mitigate feature mismatch.
+Our learning framework jointly exploits spatial, temporal, and frequency-domain cues for belt-crack representation.
+In practice, however, discrepancies may arise because these domains are learned through different pathways.
+To address this issue, we design the RCU to dynamically align and enhance complementary characteristics across the three domains.

-As shown in Fig. \ref{fig:arch}, RCU comprises several \textit{Channel Spatial Attention Blocks} (CSAB), as presented in Eq. (\ref{eq3}).
-Specifically, local temporal-frequency features $\boldsymbol{F_{f_{l}t}}$ and spatial-temporal features $\boldsymbol{F_{st}}$ are fused by Eq. (\ref{eq9}).
-First, we channel-wise concatenate them, process them via a convolution layer with both BN and ReLu, and then refine the fused features by a dual-attention (including CAB and SAB) scheme to adaptively highlight salient regions.
-Finally, a residual compensation branch is added to retain critical details.
+As illustrated in Fig. \ref{fig:arch} and formalized in Eq. (\ref{rcu_triple}), the RCU is implemented using a stack of \textit{channel-spatial attention blocks} (CSABs).
+Each CSAB applies channel attention (CAB) followed by spatial attention (SAB) to a convolutionally transformed input and adds a residual connection to stabilize optimization.
+Specifically, for the local temporal-frequency feature $\boldsymbol{F_{f_{l}t}}$ and the spatial-temporal feature $\boldsymbol{F_{st}}$, we first concatenate them along the channel dimension and then feed the result into $n$ cascaded CSABs: